Pilbara

-The Pilbara (/ˈpɪlbərə/) is a large, dry, thinly populated region in the north of Western Australia.
-It is known for its Aboriginal peoples; its ancient landscapes; the red earth; and its vast mineral deposits, in particular iron ore.
+The Pilbara (/ˈpɪlbərə/) is a large, dry, sparsely populated region in the north of Western Australia.
+It is known for its Aboriginal people, its geography, its red earth, and its vast mineral deposits, in particular iron ore.
 It is also a global biodiversity hotspot for subterranean fauna.

 Definitions of the Pilbara region

 At least two important but differing definitions of "the Pilbara" region exist.
 Administratively it is one of the nine regions of Western Australia defined by the Regional Development Commissions Act 1993; the term also refers to the Pilbara shrublands bioregion (which differs in extent) under the Interim Biogeographic Regionalisation for Australia (IBRA).

-General
+Geography

 The Pilbara region, as defined by the Regional Development Commissions Act 1993 and administered for economic development purposes by the Pilbara Development Commission, has an estimated population of 61,688 As of June 2018, and covers an area of 507,896 sqkm.
 It contains some of Earth's oldest rock formations, and includes landscapes of coastal plains and mountain ranges with cliffs and gorges.
 The major settlements of the region are Port Hedland, Karratha and Newman.
 The three main ports in this region are Port Hedland, Dampier and Port Walcott.